AdamRuane99/AdamRuane99/README.md

 ## 🚀 Delving into Deep Learning and NLP / LLMs

 Currently, I'm experimenting with Deep Learning as well as NLP tasks and prompt engineering with LLMs.

+## Overall Github Repo structure
+Currently moving away towards intial folder structure where I placed a lot of my projects in python, R or Data Engineering together in one folder repo.

+For example the R / Python / Data Engineering folder contains many projects and scripts from multiple projects

+WIll be looking to keep folders more strcutured using best pracises such as cookie cutter templates.

 ### 📫 How to Reach Me: